 Automatic pool cleaners can range in prices from $100 to over $1000.
 Here is a really rough idea of what you can expect from the price range.

-The most sophisticated pool cleaners cost more than $800.
+The most sophisticated devices cost more than $1000.
 Pool cleaners in this price bracket will be for larger pools and include many smart features.
 The pool mapping software will be first-class and there will be wifi connectivity and cleaning reports.
 At this price level, you should certainly check that there is a tangle-free cord as it will be working very much unsupervised, so tangling is the last thing you need.

-Routine cleaning and maintenance is the only way to make sure your pool cleaner will last long but this isn’t difficult.
-With these simple tips, you can maintain your pool cleaner.
+Routine cleaning and maintenance is the only way to make sure your pool robot will last long but this isn’t difficult.
+With these simple tips, you can maintain your little helper.

-- After every cleaning cycle makes sure you remove your pool cleaner from the pool, remove the filter bag or canister and wash it with a hose to dislodge any stuck dirt particles.
+- After every cleaning cycle makes sure you remove your pool vacuum from the pool, remove the filter bag or canister and wash it with a hose to dislodge any stuck dirt particles.

 - Always check for wear and tear and quickly replace any worn out parts.